cypik/terraform-gcp-gke/README.md

 - 'initial_node_count' : The number of nodes to create in this cluster's default node pool.
 - 'min_node_count' : Minimum number of nodes per zone in the NodePool.
 - 'max_node_count' :  Maximum number of nodes per zone in the NodePool.
--'disk_size_gb' : Size of the disk attached to each node, specified in GB.
+- 'disk_size_gb' : Size of the disk attached to each node, specified in GB.
 - 'network' :  The name or self_link of the Google Compute Engine network to which the cluster is connected.
 - 'subnetwork' :  The name or self_link of the Google Compute Engine subnetwork in which the cluster's instances are launched.